René Coty: Postwar life and presidency

 He was a member of the Constituent National Assembly from 1944 to 1946, and chaired the right-wing Independent Republican group, which later became part of the National Center of Independents and Peasants.
 Coty was elected to the National Assembly in 1946 as a Deputy for Seine-Inférieure, and from November 1947 to September 1948, he served as Minister for Reconstruction and Urban Planning in the governments of Robert Schuman and André Marie.
 Coty was elected as a member of the Council of the Republic in November 1948, and served as Vice President of the Council from 1952.

 Coty stood as a candidate for president in 1953, although it was thought unlikely that he would be elected.
 Nonetheless, and despite twelve successive ballots, right-wing favourite Joseph Laniel failed to obtain the absolute majority required.
 Following the withdrawal of another key right-wing candidate, Louis Jacquinot, Coty was finally elected in the thirteenth ballot on 23 December 1953, winning 477 votes against the 329 of socialist Marcel-Edmond Naegelen.
 He succeeded Vincent Auriol as president on 16 January 1954.

 As President of the Republic, Coty was even less active than his predecessor in trying to influence policy.
 His presidency was troubled by the political instability of the Fourth Republic and the Algerian question.
 With the deepening of the crisis in 1958, on 29 May of that year, President Coty appealed to Charles de Gaulle, the "most illustrious of Frenchmen" to become the last Prime Minister of the Fourth Republic.
 Coty had threatened to resign if de Gaulle's appointment was not approved by the National Assembly.

 De Gaulle drafted a new constitution, and on 28 September, a referendum took place in which 79.2% of those who voted supported the proposals, which led to the Fifth Republic.
-De Gaulle was elected as president of the new republic by parliament in December, and succeeded Coty on 9 January 1959.
+De Gaulle was elected as president of the new republic by an electoral college in December, and succeeded Coty on 9 January 1959.
 Coty was a member of the Constitutional Council from 1959 until his death in 1962.